kentsx/learn-python/1st day.md

 In a frame, the position is really weird. e.g. List=[1,2,3,4] When I command, List[0], the output is [1]; when List[:4], output is [1,2,3,4]; when List[0:2], output is [1,2];
 when List[1], output is [2] ?????????

+It looks a bit stupid now!
+I recommand to delete the past repos